-Consistent information on actual sensor performance is available from DXO Mark for most cameras.
-This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
+For many cameras, data on sensor performance has been reported by DXO Mark.
+This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
 The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 Many modern cameras cannot only take still pictures, but also record videos.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, and both provide the same movie specifications (1080/60p).

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the X20 has an optical viewfinder, which can be very useful when shooting in bright sunlight.
 In contrast, the RX100 relies on live view and the rear LCD for framing.
 The table below summarizes some of the other core capabilities of the Fujifilm X20 and Sony RX100 in connection with corresponding information for a sample of similar cameras.